-- Customer Service Manager Elizabeth Kilbee-Johnson - Team Leader Le Tran - Customer Liaison Officers the staff who arrange the assessments
+- Customer Services Manager Elizabeth Kilbee-Johnson - Team Leader Le Tran - Customer Liaison Officers (CLO) the staff who arrange the assessments

-Visit Booking Process:
+Visit booking process:

-- Assessment Manager passes information over to the Customer Liaison Team detailing who is required for an assessment and for how long. - The customer liaison officer will reach out to each provider to offer dates that they have arranged with the team. - Once the dates have been agreed with the customer and the team the Customer Liaison Officer will issue an assessment confirmation and quotation. - For remote assessment you will be sent a calendar invite with a link to a Microsoft Teams meeting, this is used for the assessment. - The Assessment Manager will be in touch prior to the assessment to talk through the logistic of the day. - If you have been issued a PAT, please ensured this is return to UKAS completed 5 working days prior to your assessment starting.
+- The Assessment Manager passes information to the Customer Liaison Team detailing who is required for an assessment and for how long. - The Customer Liaison Officer will reach out to each provider to offer dates that they have arranged with the team. - Once the dates have been agreed with the customer and the team the Customer Liaison Officer will issue an assessment confirmation and quotation. - For remote assessment you will be sent a calendar invite with a link to a Microsoft Teams meeting; this is used for the assessment. - The Assessment Manager will be in touch prior to the assessment to talk through the logistics of the day. - If you have been issued a Provider Assessment Tool (PAT), please ensure this is returned completed to UKAS at least 5 working days prior to your assessment starting.

-Close out meeting and Non conformality review:
+Close out meeting and nonconformity review:

 - This will be done by a meeting or by document review.
-The lead assessor should arrange this with you at the end of the assessment or very soon afterwards - Time allocated for these meeting or document review is chargeable time and you will be issued with a quotation. - If a close out meeting date hasn't been prearranged the Customer Liaison Team will reach out to you to offer dates. - For close out meeting a new Microsoft Teams link will be sent to you. - For document reviews please email all correspondence to Medlabscustomerservice@ukas.com.
-The team will always send an acknowledge of documents received email once processed.
+The lead assessor should arrange this with you at the end of the assessment or very soon afterwards. - Time allocated for these meetings or document review is chargeable time and you will be issued with a quotation. - If a close out meeting date hasn't been prearranged, the Customer Liaison Team will reach out to you to offer dates. - For a close out meeting a new Microsoft Teams link will be sent to you. - For document reviews please email all correspondence to Medlabscustomerservice@ukas.com; the team will always send an acknowledgement of documents received email once processed.

-If you need information regarding your assessment and you are unable to contact the Assessment Manager please contact the Customer Liaison Team, they may be able to answer your query or will be able to escalate appropriately - Medlabscustomerservice@ukas.com Please also quote your customer number in any email sent.
+If you need information regarding your assessment and you are unable to contact the Assessment Manager, please contact the Customer Liaison Team; they may be able to answer your query or will be able to escalate appropriately - Medlabscustomerservice@ukas.com.
+Please quote your customer number in any emails sent.